mcconkiee/EMPageControl/README.md

 Optionally, one can simply declare UIImages for properites `selectedImage`/`unselectedImage` if the images are consistent(same) across the control.

 Use a standard `addTarget:action:forControlEvents:` for touch events.
+See the demo.

 ####Defaults
 EMPageControl will draw standard lightGray/darkGray pageControl markers if no delegate or `selectedImage`/`unselectedImage` is declared